MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-create-ticket.md

 ### Incident support ticket request

-Here is an example of the HTTP request:
+The following is an example of the HTTP request:

 ```http
 POST https://mmdls.microsoft.com/support/odata/v1/tickets
 ```

-Here is an example of the JSON request:
+The following is an example of the JSON request:

 ```json
 {